-February....the month conjures up images up puppy love, romantic escapes, and red roses.
+February....the month conjures up images of puppy love, romantic escapes, and red roses.
 Granted, credit cards are typically not viewed as being very romantic :) , but America's "love affair" with credit cards that offer rewards and rebates remains strong.
 Despite restrictions on card rewards, which seem to have grown over the years, the demand for card rewards has not waned.

 In fact, the growth of the internet has helped spur America's seemingly insatiable appetite for card rewards.
 Case and point...Peter Flur, a research engineer from Atlanta, GA, started a web site devoted to card rewards on a whim in 1996.
 The site was simply an expression of Peter's personal interest in the subject.
 Though the site lacked the financial backing of a "high-flying Internet IPO", it didn't take Peter long to discover that others shared his interest.
 Today, Peter's site, CreditCardGoodies.com, averages about one million views each month!